jdegand/angular-17-dictionary-app/README.md

 - Error Handling -> using fetch etc -> doesn't catchError
 - The form doesn't reset when you navigate back to the home page with the book icon.
 - Typescript typing -> the returned objects from dictionary app previously had flaws so can't use typing there
+- CORS issue -> There is a possible server issue (CORS) that prevents audio from being played.
+The API has had intermittent issues in the past and there have been issues with CORS in the past.
+It could be related to the API provider.

 ## Useful Resources